shobhitag11/shobhitag11/README.md

 🚀 Passionate Data Scientist & AI Enthusiast | Transforming Ideas into Intelligent Applications

-Welcome to my LinkedIn!
+Welcome to my Github!
 I'm Shobhit Agarwal, a dedicated Data Scientist with a passion for leveraging cutting-edge technologies in Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing (NLP) and Large Language Models (LLM).

 💡 What Drives Me:
 I bridge the gap between data and actionable insights.
 I thrive on turning raw data into meaningful narratives and building intelligent applications that make a real impact.